VSI Archive Backup System for OpenVMS Installation Guide

 %UAF-I-REVOKEMSG, identifier ABS_BYPASS revoked from USER1

 You can modify the other policy objects provided by ABS in the same manner.
-Refer to VSI Archive Backup System for OpenVMS Guide to Operations for instructions about adding users and enabling access controls.
+Refer to VSI Archive Backup System for OpenVMS User Guide for instructions about adding users and enabling access controls.

 This section describes how to install and run the Graphical User Interface (GUI).

-As the GUI is based on Java, you must have the Java Runtime Environment (JRE) installed on the system where you are running the GUI.
-If you do not have the JRE installed on your system, see the information below for the kit location.
+As the GUI is based on Java, you must have VSI OpenJDK installed on the system where you are running the GUI.

 The ABS/MDMS installation procedure extracts files from the kit and places them in MDMS$ROOT:[GUI...].